TonySpegel/image-comparison/README.md

 </image-comparison>
 ```

+### Split
+"Split" is the simplest of the three variants, as it simply displays both images side by side or one below the other,
+and does not provide any form of interaction.
+You can set its columns minimum and maximum width (`--split-column-min-width`, `--split-column-max-width`)
+as well as its column spacing (`--split-gap`).
+At least one of the column variables must be a fixed length.

 ### Slots
 Slots allow you to define placeholders in your template that can be filled with any markup fragment you want.
 They are identified using the 'slot' attribute.
 These placeholder are meant to be used to display the images you want to compare and their associated labels.
 Pleace add an `alt`-attribute to describe your images.